brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 - It's been great learning more about the History of programming from Eric Meijer's
 - There is no way I could have passed an entry test into hack reactor a few months ago.
 I probably still couldn't do it today.
 There is no Zero to Hero path in 3 months when you don't have core programming experience.
 Also, I couldn't imagine getting into a hack reator like program just to learn what I've gain in the past 3 months.
 Yes I feel like I've learned a ton, but I still don't even know how to even write a simple App.
 - There's just so much to see in js.
 Yes, i want to get better at writing this stuff.
 Yet watching these video helps to fill in sooo much context.
-- It's painful seeing all this shit first the first time.
+- It's painful seeing all this shit for the first time.
 I don't have enough experience with this stuff to make sense of it.
 So, I slog through a tut, watch a video, write the code and hope, that one day, it will all make sense.

+- Started looking in to RxJS through FrontEndMasters.
+This is an amazing series.
+Jafar does an excellent job teaching Async JS and RxJS!
+- Started looking in to FP more.
+Still confusing, but getting clearer.
+I feel like FP in JS is what Standard was to CSS and HTML.
+Wild Westing JS is going away.
+FP is the practice that is going to replace all the spaghetti code practices.

 ---